-The net result from financial operations in the first half of 2023 amounted to -101 million, down heavily from the previous year.
-This change is mainly attributable to the latent capital losses realised on the proprietary portfolio intended to benefit from current market returns.
+The net result from financial operations at June 2024 amounted to EUR -115 million, down from the same period in the previous year (EUR -14 million).
+This change is mainly attributable to the repositioning of the proprietary portfolio described above.